BostonGlobe/globe-graphic-template/README.md

 ### Basic workflow
 All your code should go in the `src` folder:
+- **html**: `src/index.html`
+- **css**: `src/css/main.css`
-- html: src/index.html
+- **js**: `src/js/main.js`
-- css: src/css/main.css (you can add your own too)
-- js: src/js/main.js (you can add your own too)
-- assets: put your images, audio, etc. in src/assets.
+- **assets**: put your images, audio, etc. in `src/assets`

+**Please note:**
+This template now uses https.
+If you ever find yourself needing to make an absolute path reference, remember to use 'https' not 'http'.

 If want to include a js library, [read this](#how-to-include-javascript-libraries).

 ### Style guide
-The template comes with a basic css file (base.css) with some default Globe styles, text, and layouts.
-[See here](https://github.com/BostonGlobe/news-apps-docs/tree/master/style-guide) for details and instructions.
+The template comes equipped with base.css, a stylesheet containing reset, default Globe styles, text, and layouts.
+[See here](https://github.com/BostonGlobe/news-apps-docs/tree/master/style-guide) for documentation and how to utilize it.

 ### How to deploy
 #### Step 1: put project files on server